 SINTRA TOWN HALL

-There were more beautiful villas on the way to the historical area.
+There were some more beautiful villas on the way to the historic area.

 SINTRA NATIONAL PALACE

 We finally reached the city centre.
-The most prominent historical building and one of Sintra’s most famous landmarks is the National Palace of Sintra (Palácio Nacional de Sintra).
+The most prominent historic building and one of Sintra’s most famous landmarks is the National Palace of Sintra (Palácio Nacional de Sintra).

 The palace is no longer in use, simply because Portugal is a republic now and there is no royal family.
 Rather, it is a museum.
-We did not go inside primarily because we did not have enough time, but also because there were too many tourists in and around the palace.
+We didn’t go inside primarily because we didn’t have enough time, but also because there were too many tourists in and around the palace.
 I don’t think that any of us had necessary patience and strength to deal with big crowds of people.
 I am sure that the palace is beautiful inside and very interesting to see.
 If I ever go back, I will make sure to visit it properly.

 SINTRA CITY CENTRE

-When you arrive to the National Palace, you are in a city centre.
+When you arrive to the National Palace, you are in the city centre.
 It is the most important part of the city that you would want to visit.
-But, keep in mind that the National Palace is the only major historical structure in the centre.
-Other palaces and historical building that you would also want to see are all in other locations.
-And that’s precisely why we missed them, we simply did not have enough time to see everything in one day.
+But, keep in mind that the National Palace is the only major historic structure in the centre.
+Other palaces and historic building that you would also want to see are all in other locations.
+And that’s precisely why we missed them, we simply didn’t have enough time to see everything in one day.

-There were many tourist, although not in such huge numbers like in Lisbon.
-Still, when you have so many tourists everywhere around you, it takes away a bit of a magic.
+There were many tourist, although not in huge numbers like in Lisbon.
+Still, when you have so many tourists everywhere around you, it takes the magic away.

-Anyway, it is the same in all other popular touristic places.
+Anyway, it’s the same in all other popular touristic places.
 With so many tourists visiting, it’s normal that local businesses adapt.
 After all, everyone wants to make money by selling things or services that may entice tourists to part with their money.

 A building that you can see below is an image that I used for the main photo for this post.
 It is almost opposite the National Palace.

-We did not venture much further beyond this point.
+We didn’t venture much further beyond this point.
 There were some more interesting buildings along the way, with facades that have typical Portuguese decorative ornaments.

 These are just some of spectacular images created with traditional azulejo tiles.
-Almost all buildings in Sintra have such plaques, they narrate stories from the local and perhaps the national history.
+Almost all buildings in Sintra have such plaques, they narrate stories from the local and national history.

 I am very glad that we visited this beautiful city, even if for one day only.
-At the same time, I am a bit sad that we missed some of the most spectacular historical buildings in that area.
+At the same time, I am a bit sad that we missed some of the most spectacular historic buildings in that area.
+But, never mind.